bgamari/ghc-wiki-import/new-primops-in-gh-c7.8.md

-If your interested in technical details behind this change, see [ this page](http://ghc.haskell.org/trac/ghc/wiki/PrimBool).
+If you're interested in technical details behind this change, see [ this page](http://ghc.haskell.org/trac/ghc/wiki/PrimBool).